akiraspeirs/future-ideas/README.md

   return app(process(cmd))
 }
 ```
+* Notes:
-  * Process returns the next command based on the current command.
+  * `process` returns the next command based on the current command.
   * ALL unit tests are of form: `Given a command, when it is processed, then a command another is returned`
   * Commands can be imperative or functional.
 Processing imperative commands should have a cycomatic complexity of one.